 Location: Start in a large, level, mostly empty area.
 Move to a quiet neighborhood street when indicated.
+Out of respect to our neighbors, please do not use official state road test courses for practice.

 Before moving out onto the road, make sure that your teen has reviewed the driver's manual and is familiar with street signs, signals, pavement markings, and yield and speed laws.